vfeskov/vanilla-back-to-top/README.md

 - `id` - id attribute of the button
 - `showWhenScrollTopIs` - show the button when page got scrolled by this number of pixels
+- `onClickScrollTo` - where to scroll to when the button gets clicked, `0` means the very top
 - `innerElement` - DOM element to put inside the button; with jQuery you can put something like this: `$('<svg>...</svg>').get(0)`
 - `size` - width and height of the button in pixels
 - `fontSize` - font size of the text inside the button